Burial of Jesus: Historicity

-A number of Christian authors have rejected the criticisms, taking the Gospel-accounts to be historically reliable.
+A number of Christian authors have rejected the criticisms, taking the Gospel accounts to be historically reliable.
 John A.T.
-Robinson states that "the burial of Jesus in the tomb is one of the earliest and best-attested facts about Jesus."
-Dale Allison, reviewing the arguments of Crossan and Ehrman, finds this assertion to strong, but "find[s] it likely that a man named Joseph, probably a Sanhedrist, from the obscure Arimathea, sought and obtained permission from the Roman authorities to make arrangements for Jesus’ hurried burial."
-Raymond E. Brown, writing in 1973 before the publications of Hengel and Crossan, mentions that a number of authors have argued for a burial in a common grave, but argues that the body of Jesus was buried in a new tomb by Joseph of Arimathea in accordance with Mosaic Law, which stated that a person hanged on a tree must not be allowed to remain there at night, but should be buried before sundown.
-James Dunn dismisses the criticisms, stating that "the tradition is firm that Jesus was given a proper burial (Mark 15.42-47 pars.), and there are good reasons why its testimony should be respected."
-Dunn argues that the burial tradition is "one of the oldest pieces of tradition we have," referring to 1 Cor.
+Robinson states that "the burial of Jesus in the tomb is one of the earliest and best-attested facts about Jesus".
+Dale Allison, reviewing the arguments of Crossan and Ehrman, considers this assertion strong but "find[s] it likely that a man named Joseph, probably a Sanhedrist, from the obscure Arimathea, sought and obtained permission from the Roman authorities to make arrangements for Jesus’ hurried burial."
+Raymond E. Brown, writing in 1973 before the publications of Hengel and Crossan, mentions that a number of authors have argued for a burial in a common grave, but Brown argues that the body of Jesus was buried in a new tomb by Joseph of Arimathea in accordance with Mosaic Law, which stated that a person hanged on a tree must not be allowed to remain there at night but should be buried before sundown.

+James Dunn dismisses the criticisms, stating that "the tradition is firm that Jesus was given a proper burial (Mark 15.42-47 pars.), and there are good reasons why its testimony should be respected".
+Dunn argues that the burial tradition is "one of the oldest pieces of tradition we have", referring to 1 Cor.
 15.4; burial was in line with Jewish custom as prescribed by Deut.
-21.22-23 and confirmed by Josephus War; cases of burial of crucified persons are known, as attested by the Yehohanan burial; Joseph of Arimathea "is a very plausible historical character"; and "the presence of the women at the cross and their involvement in Jesus' burial can be attributed more plausibly to early oral memory than to creative story-telling."
+21.22-23 and confirmed by Josephus War; cases of burial of crucified persons are known, as attested by the Jehohanan burial; Joseph of Arimathea "is a very plausible historical character"; and "the presence of the women at the cross and their involvement in Jesus' burial can be attributed more plausibly to early oral memory than to creative story-telling".
 N. T. Wright argues that the burial of Christ is part of the earliest gospel traditions.
 Craig A. Evans refers to Deut.
-21:22-23 and Josephus, to argue that the entombment of Jesus accords with Jewish sensitivities and historical reality.
+21:22-23 and Josephus to argue that the entombment of Jesus accords with Jewish sensitivities and historical reality.
+Evans also notes that "politically, too, it seems unlikely that, on the eve of Passover, a holiday that celebrates Israel's liberation from foreign domination, Pilate would have wanted to provoke the Jewish population" by denying Jesus a proper burial.